 In this problem, “Dubin’s car” is defined as a system that follows

-⋅θ ⋅t ⋅θ⋅ θ⋅
+x=v ⋅cosθ ⋅dt y=v ⋅sinθ⋅dt θ=w⋅dt

-∈
+where v=1 and w∈-1,1

 1-1.
 Low level planner

 The A* algorithm is an efficient algorithm for finding shortest paths, but it has the disadvantage that it can only find paths that follow discretize-defined nodes on the grid.
 An algorithm developed to improve this is Hybrid A*, published in 2008 by D.Dologov et al. While traditional A* uses neighboring nodes to expand a node in the traversal graph, this algorithm samples a few reachable points at a node, taking into account its dynamics, and then includes the grid where the points are located in the graph.